A Guide to Lecce’s Exuberant Baroque Architecture

 While most of Lecce’s buildings date from the Baroque era, they inhabit a decidedly medieval layout.
 The pedestrian centro historico doesn’t have a single boulevard, much less a street grid.
 And the organic layout means that even major landmarks appear and disappear from view quickly.

 Two very different squares anchor the city center.
-The Piazza Sant’Oronzo’s open oval encompasses a variety of structures from different eras, while the closed square of the Piazza Duomo is ecclesiastical and entirely Baroque.
+The Piazza Sant’Oronzo’s open oval contains a variety of structures from different eras, while the closed square of the Piazza Duomo is ecclesiastical and entirely Baroque.
 Via Vittorio Emanuele II runs between the piazzas, turning into Via Libertini at the Duomo.
 Via Libertini runs out to the Porta Rudiae, one of the monumental gates left over from the former city walls.
 Another historic gate, the Porta Napoli, links diagonally to the Duomo along the Via Palmieri.

 A Brief History of Lecce